 - When precisely are you going to start and finish each action step?

-- What could arise to hinder you in taking these steps?
+- What could get in the way of taking these steps?

-- What personal resistance do you have, if any, to taking these steps?
+- What reluctance do you have in taking these steps?

 - What will you do to eliminate these external and internal factors?

 - Who needs to know what your plans are?

 - What support do you need and from whom?

 - What will you do to obtain that support and when?

 - What could I do to support you?